ABCD-ReproNim/projects/README.md

 **Imposter syndrome disclaimer**: We want your ideas.
 No, really.
 Project proposals can always be tuned and improved over time, so please feel free to open an issue for your idea.

+## Where are the existing project proposals?

+The projects that have already been proposed can be viewed on [the Issues page](https://github.com/ABCD-ReproNim/projects/issues).
+Feel free to comment on any projects you're interested in!

 ## Code of Conduct

 We want all students to feel welcome when participating in conversations.